basho/basho_docs/source/languages/en/riakcs/tutorials/fast-track/Building-a-Virtual-Test-Environment.md

 ### Launch Cluster

-With VirtualBox and Vagrant installed, it's time to actually launch our virtual environment.
+With VirtualBox and Vagrant installed, it's time to launch our virtual environment.
 The command below will initiate the Vagrant project:

 ``` bash
 RIAK_CS_CREATE_ADMIN_USER=1 vagrant up